NoRoboto/expo-safari-web-extension/README.md

 **Extension not showing after build?** You need:
 - Code signing configured for BOTH app and extension targets in Xcode
 - Apple Developer Account
-- Run on physical device (extensions don't work in simulator)
 - Enable extension in iOS Settings → Safari → Extensions → Your App

 ## License